kadengriffith/kbrew_hypertxt/README.md

 </html>
 ```

-This concludes the basics of writing HTML using hypertxt templating techniques.
+This concludes the basics of writing HTML using kbrew_hypertxt templating techniques.

 PLEASE NOTE:
-This library is also very useful in client-side applications as well; however, the implementation is very similar to the example shown above so I will leave the experimentation to you.
-This package is more deliverable to Node server development but feel free to fork and clone this repo to use the class outside of Node applications.
-If you have any questions, or need some guided examples, please ask and I will create them and append them to this readme.md!
+This library is also very useful in client-side applications; however, the implementation is very similar to the example shown above so I will leave the experimentation to you.
+This package is more deliverable to Node server development but feel free to fork and clone the repo to use the collection outside of Node application development.
+If you have any questions, or need some use case help, please ask and I will create them and append them to this README.md!
 Thanks.

 ## License